dgiovannelli/dgiovannelli.github.io/_pages/aboutwebsite.md

 ### Copyright / credit

 As stated by the Allan Lab, you can use this template as you please.
-You don't have to link to us or mention us (but of course we appreciate it).
+You don't have to link to us or the Allan lab (but of course its appreciated).
 We also welcome it if you send an email with a link to your website, perhaps we'll publish a list here at some point.

 Comments welcome.